Newport Dealeys Reunion location changed from Burlington VT to, New London CT, Sept 5-8, 2013

 Home of the Newport Dealeys

-This site is dedicated to the nine Dealeys Class ships that were based in Newport Rhode Island from 1954 through 1973
+This site is dedicated to the nine Dealeys Class ships and shipmates that were based in Newport Rhode Island from 1954 through 1973

 USS Dealey DE-1006